airmeter-io/website/features-datalogging.markdown

     -
       name: Data Logging
 ---
+Up to six months of readings can be recorded in flash memory.
+The readings can be viewed within the Web UI using the charts screen.

 AirMeter.io is intended to be used as a data logger.
 On a standard configuration device six months of readings every minute for temperature, pressure, humidity & time of reading can be stored on a flash partition.